motetpaper/pinyintable-sdk/README.md

 le4
 ````

-Then, run `buildu.sh` to convert each syllable.
+Then, run `buildu.sh` to convert each line.

 ```bash
 $ bash buildu.sh